Are you exploring career options in the fashion industry?

 If you are interested in the digital side of fashion brands, the e-commerce role may be made for you.

-I actually started my career in fashion at the e-commerce department of Alexander McQueen, so there is a lot I would love to share with you about this role.
+I actually started my career in fashion at the e-commerce department of Alexander McQueen.
+So, there is a lot I would love to share with you about this role.
 It was my first fashion internship 🥹 and I am glad I chose it because I have always been fascinated by careers in the digital and e-commerce sectors.

 This experience was both challenging and rewarding.
-I was working from the Milan offices which at that time were in the building of Bottega Veneta (both brands are part of the Kering group that’s why the McQueen offices in Milan which has the main HQ in London, was based there at that time).
+I was working from the Milan offices which at that time were in the building of Bottega Veneta.
+Both brands are part of the Kering group that’s why the McQueen offices in Milan which has the main HQ in London, was based there at that time.
 In my role, I encompassed a wide variety of tasks that were essential to the brand’s online presence.
-I monitored daily sales and stock levels to identify bestsellers and underperforming items, allowing us to make informed decisions about our inventory.
-Managing the homepage content was another key responsibility, as I uploaded new collections and products with each season’s launch, ensuring everything was current and appealing.
-I collaborated with the team to enhance user experience (UX), working to make the website easy to navigate and creating a smooth, enjoyable shopping experience for our customers.
-Additionally, I conducted technical checks to ensure all links and pages were functioning properly, promptly uploading fashion show videos after Paris Fashion Week.
-I also focused on brand storytelling by updating the brand’s history and story pages, keeping the content fresh and engaging for online visitors.
-Lastly, I coordinated newsletters to ensure that the brand’s latest news, product launches, and special offers were delivered to subscribers in style, helping to keep our audience informed and excited.
+I monitored daily sales and stock levels to identify bestsellers and underperforming items.
+It allows us to make informed decisions about our inventory.
+Managing the homepage content was another key responsibility.
+I uploaded new collections and products with each season’s launch, ensuring everything was current and appealing.
+I collaborated with the team to enhance user experience (UX).
+So, I was working to make the website easy to navigate and creating a smooth, enjoyable shopping experience for our customers.

 Importance of e-commerce in the fashion industry

 E-commerce in fashion refers to the selling and buying of one or multiple brands’ products online.
-This type of commerce has appeared with the rise of the internet and has been growing more and more with the development of new digital technologies and consumer behaviors.
+This type of commerce has appeared with the rise of the internet.
+It has been growing more and more with the development of new digital technologies and consumer behaviors.
 According to Bain & Company, online luxury sales are set to double between 2019 and 2025.
 By 2025, e-commerce will likely represent 30% of total global luxury sales, up from 22% in 2020.
 This growth is fueled by younger, digital-native consumers who demand seamless, high-end online shopping experiences.

 In the context of thriving and growing online shopping, e-commerce is one of the most high-in-demand jobs in fashion and it’s likely to stay so as the digital realm continues to expand.
 This means there will be more and more job opportunities in this sector.
 So if you are looking for a job in fashion that is (and will remain) trendy and you see yourself working in the digital department, you should look for jobs in fashion e-commerce.